pterodactyl-installer/pis-bot/README.md

 ## Running

-You can do a one-time start with `node index.js`, or use `start-bot.sh` which wraps it in a while-true loop to protect against crashes.
+You have some options when running the script.
+You can do a one-time start with `node index.js`, or use `start-bot.sh` which wraps it in a while-true loop to protect against crashes (both of these you will probably want to run in a `screen` session.)
+You can also use the service, simply run `install-service.sh` and `systemctl daemon-reload` and then you can start the bot with `systemctl start pis-bot`.